WICG/bundle-preloading/subresource-loading.md

 **A**: This approach is sketched out [in this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md).
 This document takes a broader approach, based on conversations with webapp and tooling developers, as these capabilities seem to be often needed for native resource bundles to be useful in practice -- without them, significant transformations/emulation would remain needed, and the browser's cache would not be usable as effectively.

-#### Q: Is it necessary to split into two levels chunks, rather than naming individual resources?
+#### Q: Is it necessary to split into chunks, rather than naming individual resources?

 **A**: Moderately large modern webapps are estimated to often contain on the order of tens of thousands of source JavaScript modules, but then break down into tens or hundreds of entry-points/loadable/cacheable units.
 It is not practical to ship information from the client to the server, or the server to the client, about tens of thousands of resources, but hundreds may be practical.
 If chunking is not done at the resource bundle level, it would be necessary at some other level (e.g., using existing bundler/downleveling strategies to emulate ES module semantics, rather than shipping native ES modules to the browser).
 [This previous version](https://gist.github.com/littledan/e01801001c277b0be03b1ca54788505e) sketched out an approach to individual resources, rather than chunks, being used in bundling.